rmwTN/tennis-score/README.md

 ## Usage

-Just run the main method, it will generate a random score for each game
+Just run the main method in the com.game.tennis.Startup class, it will generate a random score for each game